 High School is a time to learn, grow, develop new interests, and make mistakes.
 Students should focus on exploring interests and being their best selves in and out of the classroom.
 While students do not apply to college until their senior year, the process begins in ninth grade and continues throughout their High School career.

 Important grade milestones and markers for college preparation:

 - Keep in mind that in eleventh grade, students who will be taking the SAT/ACT may apply for testing accommodations.
 Evaluations need to have been carried out within three years of testing.

 - In tenth grade, students can take the PSAT10 in the spring or the Pre-ACT in the summer.
 Tenth graders should be engaged in several extracurricular activities over the course of the year and may consider applying to a summer program that enriches their extracurricular or academic interests.

 - By eleventh grade, students should be thoroughly engaged in the process, utilizing online resources to develop a list of schools, moving into leadership roles, begin completing the Common Application, and seek out internship or work opportunities.

-- The counselor will guide students through finalizing their college lists through one-on-one meetings and family conferences focused on the application and financial aid process so students can narrow their choices and begin to finalize their plans beyond IDEAL.
+- The counselor will guide students through finalizing their college lists via one-on-one meetings and family conferences focused on the application and financial aid process so students can narrow their choices and begin to complete their plans beyond IDEAL.